dfeyer/platformsh-third-party-resources/README.md

 * **Ansible** playbook for setting up Vagrant and VirtualBox for use with a Platform.sh project https://github.com/DurableDrupal/ansible-vm-platformsh
 * Another **Ansible** setup https://github.com/mglaman/platformsh-vagrant
 * Script to **sync a Drupal site** from Production to Local https://github.com/pjcdawkins/platformsh-sync
+* A **Docker** image with the Platform.sh CLI on it https://github.com/maxc0d3r/docker-platformshcli

 ## Archive